 November 27, 2014

-I am deeply thankful for board games, and for the people with whom I have played them over the years.
-So, the Games in the subject are board games, rather than video games.
-Clarifications: I am not criticizing video games, or the people who play them; some of the board games I like best are actually card games; perhaps tabletop games is a better term than board gamess; I am not thankful for every tabletop game ever, and do acknowledge than many of them stink; neither am I thankful for every single person with whom I’ve played a tabletop game…
+I am deeply thankful for games, and for the people with whom I have played them over the years.
+I am particularly thankful for board games.
+Clarifications: I am not criticizing video games, or the people who play them; some of the board games I like best are actually card games; perhaps tabletop games is a better term than board games; I am not thankful for every tabletop game ever, and do acknowledge than many of them stink; neither am I thankful for every single person with whom I’ve played a tabletop game…

 Is this board games’ golden age?
 Owen Duffy’s article in yesterday’s Guardian argues that it is.
-I would agree, if I was allowed to hope that an even better (platinum?) age will follow.
+I agree, and hope that an even better (platinum?) age will follow.
 It is certainly a good time for board/tabletop games: “the past four years have seen board game purchases rise by between 25% and 40% annually.”